 Want to know the good, the bad and the ugly?
 Nothing beats talking to a former client about their personal experience with an agent!
 When you interview real estate agents, make sure they provide a list of past clients for you to contact.

-- How will you help me buy or sell a home in a competitive market?
+- How will you help me sell and/or buy a home in a competitive market?

 - Who can I contact for a reference?

 If there are other things you want to know, now is the time to ask.
 Don’t be afraid to speak up!
-Be sure to notice what certifications they have and how much they seem to know about your community.
-This is also a great time to ask about their average closing time and their sale-to-list ratio.
-A great agent will patiently and thoroughly answer all of your questions because they want you to have all the information you need to make a confident decision.
+A great agent will patiently and thoroughly answer any question you have because they want you to have all the information you need to make a confident decision.

-Find a Great Real Estate Agent Near You
+Find the Best Real Estate Agent for You

 You don’t have to look far to find a real estate agent to help you buy or sell a home.
 Chances are, you already know a few in your area.
 But with so much money on the line, it’s important to really consider your options to find the best agent for you.